idaholab/TMAP8/doc/content/examples/divertor_monoblock/index.md

   caption=Tritium concentration profile in W (left), Cu (center), and CuCrZr (right) after ten (A, top) and fifty 1,600 s cycles (B, bottom).
 This corresponds to Fig. 4 in Ref. [!cite](Shimada2024114438). style=display:block;margin-left:auto;margin-right:auto;width:40%

+!alert warning title=The exodus file in `gold` is a smaller version of the output The input file [/divertor_monoblock.i] returns the outputs that were used in Ref. [!cite](Shimada2024114438).
+However, a slightly modified version of this input is ran in [/divertor_monoblock/tests] as part of TMAP8's [Software Quality Assurance](sqa/index.md) process: It simulates only one pulse cycle, has a coarser mesh, and outputs the results less regularly to limit the file size.
+As a result, the exodus file on `gold` is a smaller version of the output generated when running the full input file.

 ## Complete input file